A logic-based algorithmic meta-theorem for mim-width: Introduction

 \myparagraph{Connectivity and acyclicity, and optimization} It is known that \textsc{Graph Connectivity} cannot be expressed in existential \MSOone logic, even when the logic is extended with several built-in relations~\cite{Fagin1975,FaginEtAl1995,Schwentick1994}.
 However, it can be expressed by the following \en sentence for $n$-vertex graphs:

 Nevertheless, we do not expect to be able to use the $N_d^r$-operators in a similar way to express that a \emph{vertex set} induces a connected subgraph.
 We circumvent this problem by enhancing our framework with ``external'' predicates for verifying connectivity and acyclicity, using the techniques of Bergougnoux and Kant{\'e}~\cite{BergougnouxKante2021}.
 We call the resulting logic the \emph{\ac distance neighborhood} logic, and observe that problems such as \textsc{Longest Induced Path} and \textsc{Feedback Vertex Set} can be expressed in \ac \en logic.
 This way, nearly all problems that are known to be solvable in \XP time parameterized by the mim-width of a given decomposition of the input graph can be expressed in our framework (see \Cref{par:mim:probs}).
-We would like to point out that Pilipczuk~\cite{Pilipczuk11} also added separate connectivity predicates to his efficient modal logic for tree-width.
+We note that Pilipczuk~\cite{Pilipczuk11} also added separate connectivity predicates to his efficient modal logic for tree-width.
+Recently, connectivity predicates were also analyzed in the context of \FO logic~\cite{PilipczukEtAl2022,schirrmacher_et_al:LIPIcs.CSL.2022.34}.

+Rather than just verifying the existence of a tuple of sets with a specified \en-property, we can find sets that additionally achieve the best value of some linear optimization function.
+While the precise definition is given in \Cref{sec:prelim}, we may for example have a graph $G$ with vertex-weights $w_1,\dots,w_k$ and measure the \emph{weight} of a solution $B_1,\dots,B_k \subseteq V(G)$ by $\obj_G(B_1,\dots,B_k) = \sum_{i=1}^k \sum_{v \in B_i} w_i(v)$.
+In our algorithms, all arithmetic operations depending on input weights are aggregations and comparisons.
+We perform our computations under the commonly used random access model, and thus the run time of our algorithms is independent of the involved weights.
+Nevertheless, the weight dependent terms remain small enough so that the overhead incurred by changing the computational model to Turing machines would be logarithmic in the highest occurring weight.